Aarohi-06/-math-chatbot/README.md

 - [LangChain](https://www.langchain.com/) - Application framework for LLMs
 - [Groq](https://groq.com/) - Ultra-fast AI inference platform
 - [SymPy](https://www.sympy.org/) - Python library for symbolic mathematics

+##### This project is based on an existing implementation, used for learning and practice purposes.
+I have modified and explored it to understand concepts like API ntegration and environment setup.